alexiscolin/hepic-app/README.md

 ## SSL & tests

 ### SSL

-Some exemple or test in localhost may require SSL connexion. `ssl` folder contains mandatories files and keys to generate private ssl certificate.
+_Security issue : Keys are no longer available since they are expired_ Some exemple or test in localhost may require SSL connexion. `ssl` folder contains mandatories files and keys to generate private ssl certificate.
 This is a flow created by de jaune et de bleu, so other users must replace them by creating a new certificate.
 SSL configuration should be loaded by `https` protocol, so use the `devServer` field in `vue.config.js` file to activate it.